joshuaeng/algoTrader/README.md

 ## Usage Guide

-The `examples/shadow_market_making_algo.py` script provides a complete example of how to use the framework.
-Here is a step-by-step breakdown.
+The `examples/shadow_market_making_algo.py` script provides a complete, up-to-date example of how to use the framework.
+Here is a breakdown of the key steps.

 ### 1. Initialize Core Components
-First, create instances of the `TradingHub` and the `DataCache` that will be shared across the system.
+First, create instances of the `TradingHub` and the `DataCache`.

 ```python
 from src.core.trading_hub import TradingHub